Chart Color Schemes

 The labour market in Grange demonstrates typical performance when compared to similar areas across Australia

-Notably, education & training has an employment share 1.2 times the regional level, while health care & social assistance employs 15.3% of local workers, below Greater Adelaide's 17.7%.
-The area appears to offer limited local employment opportunities, indicated by the difference between Census working population and resident population numbers.
-In the 12-month period ending September 2025, employment increased by 4.2% alongside labour force growth of 3.8%, causing a fall in unemployment rate by 0.3 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a decrease in unemployment rate by 0.1 percentage points.
-State-level data to 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Grange's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Over a 12-month period ending in September 2025, employment increased by 4.1% and labour force grew by 3.7%, reducing the unemployment rate by 0.4 percentage points.
+In comparison, Greater Adelaide had employment growth of 3.0%, labour force growth of 2.9%, with a decrease in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Grange's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment